kloehnen/UKKC/README.md

 # Swahili-English Code-Switching Identification

+  The goal of this algorithm is to identify tweets such as the following:

+    There's a breakout of kipindupindu hapa Lower Karen.
+Sasa ni Kuavoid kibandaski like it never existed.

+  We label a tweet as containing Swahili English Code-Switching when English or Swahili are the matrix language, and there is a sequence of multiple words for the other language (Myers-Scotton 1997).
+We do not include non proper-nouns (Named Entities) as examples of Code-Switching.

-  To detect code-switching within a tweet, we use Logistic Regression to predict whether a tweet contains both Swahili and English.
-The features include:
+  To detect code-switching within a tweet, we train a Logistic Regression model with tweets hand tagged as Code-Switched.
+For the algorithm, we extract various featuresxw:

     Language identification algorithm scores for each token, character trigrams,